Fenrir7734/Memer/README.md

 ### Setup database
 1. Install MySQL Server: [MySQL Installation](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
 2. Create database: [Database creation](https://dev.mysql.com/doc/refman/8.0/en/creating-database.html).
 3. Create database user: [CREATE USER Statement](https://dev.mysql.com/doc/refman/8.0/en/create-user.html), [GRANT Statement](https://dev.mysql.com/doc/refman/8.0/en/grant.html).
 Bot has a database migration feature - every 5 minute the application checks if there are new files in the `sql` directory.
-If application finds new files, it will try to read them and execute SQL from this file.
+If application finds new files, it will try to read them and execute SQL from these files.
 If you do not intent to use this feature create user with only `CREATE`, `REFERENCES`, `INSERT`, `SELECT`, `UPDATE` and `DELETE` permissions and after application creates all necessary tables, revoke `CREATE` and `REFERENCES` permissions.
 Otherwise, create user with the previously mentioned permissions and any other permissions you deem necessary.

 ### Getting Imgur Client ID
 [Here](https://apidocs.imgur.com/#intro) you can read how to get Imgur Client ID.